 By way of example, he explains: "If you grew up in the Great Depression you are half as likely to invest in stocks compared to those growing up in the 1960s at the same point in their life.
 If you grew up in the 1970s, you were one-third as likely to invest in bonds compared to those growing up in the 1950s.
 If you grew up in the 1980s, you were more likely to buy stocks then those who grew up in the 1970s."

 Is there such a thing as too little risk?
 Matthew Frankel of The Motley Fool warns that "Even if you consider yourself to have no risk tolerance whatsoever, the best move is not to simply stick your money in a savings account – inflation alone will erode your purchasing power."

 When seeking financial advisors, you need to have confidence that they will perform in a way that aligns with your ability to accept risk.
-Do Four Peaks Wealth Management (FPWM)'s investment strategies play into your level of risk tolerance?
+Do WT Wealth Management's investment strategies play into your level of risk tolerance?